-Systema Naturæ‘s story started in fact long time ago, before the birth of 012’s owner Claudio PRC, before the electronic age, before the industrial revolution even, at a time when the human being was more connected to the nature, not for some eco-friendly choices, but as a matter of survival.
-If the atmospheric techno enthusiast often has a particularly intimate – almost religious – relationship to the nature, there were scientists back in the days, who were studying it much closer than through the music.
+Systema Naturæ‘s story started in fact a long time ago, before the birth of 012’s owner Claudio PRC, before the electronic age, before the industrial revolution even, at a time when the human being was more connected to nature, not for some eco-friendly choices, but as a matter of survival.
+If the atmospheric techno enthusiast often has a particularly intimate – almost religious – relationship to nature, there were scientists back in the days, who were studying it much closer than through music.

-The hierarchy was still in taxonomist Carl von Linné’s mind when he proposed his more detailed classification during the modern times.
+The hierarchy was still in taxonomist Carl von Linné’s mind when he proposed his more detailed classification during modern times.
 Based on his numerous observations, the Swedish biologist set the living creatures as “species”, themselves parts of “genres”, which are parts of “families”, then finally of “reigns”.
-He described such “system of Russian dolls” in his publication Systema Naturæ, in 1735.
+He described such a “system of Russian dolls” in his publication Systema Naturæ, in 1735.

 Claudio PRC took his own path with 012, but somehow cultivates the spirit at the heart of his music and convictions.
-Out of them, the young label can only rise with fabulous releases in its catalog, “Systema Naturae I” being the fourth one.
+Out of them, the young label can only rise with fabulous releases in its catalogue, “Systema Naturae I” being the fourth one.

-While diving deeper into it, we notice that the topic of the nature, as seen from its scientific perspective, has been nicely interpreted by the talented artists, well-chosen for being also particularly meticulous by nature.
+While diving deeper into it, we notice that the topic of nature, as seen from its scientific perspective, has been nicely interpreted by talented artists, well-chosen for being also particularly meticulous by nature.

 The opening track goes to Rambadu, who sets the main mood.
 Sonic reminiscent of birdsong and rustling of trees under the accompaniment of a humming, unhurried layered drone, set a subtle tribal vibe, fading out the distractions of the outside world and provoking the deep immersion.
-Forest On Stasys enhances the effect by smoothly flowing into shamanistic motives, distributed widely into space and achieving to dissolve the mind into the evasive soundscapes.
+Forest On Stasys enhances the effect by smoothly flowing into shamanistic motives, distributed widely into space and achieving to dissolve the mind into evasive soundscapes.

-The four well-inspired artists demonstrate their own “Systema Naturae”, by building an interesting musical architecture and by creating an holistic feel with a common vision.
+The four well-inspired artists demonstrate their own “Systema Naturae”, by building an interesting musical architecture and by creating a holistic feel with a common vision.
 The listener, on the other side, is artistically invited to be like Carl von Linné: passionate, and maybe closer to the real nature…

 The music and the concept are where the greatest strengths of the compilation come into play, showing that Claudio PRC knows how to be surrounded by the right people and how to run his very promising label.